 PDPs, CEs, ACVREP, CTLEs, OSPI

 You will have the opportunity to add 3 graduate credits to your registration for an additional $295.00 through Fitchburg State University (Fitchburg, MA).
-Instructions will be provided to registered participants in August 2019.
+Instructions will be provided to registered participants two weeks before the start date.

 - Identify the main barriers to visual access throughout the school day for children with CVI